sethlivingston/sethlivingston.dev/src/pages/blog/0001-how-to-declare-typescript-promise-rejection-type.md

 }
 ```

-This is still a little confusing, though.
+This is a little confusing, though.

 This function does not return a `Promise<any>` because the rejection type is always `any`.
 It returns a `Promise<any>` because it doesn't know what the Promise's fulfilled type is.
 Only the calling function knows.